 Sometimes we have an epic, well-thought out and researched weekend adventure.
 And sometimes (most of the time) we just wing it.
 Over the weekend we happened upon an amazing hike in Roosevelt National Forest called Round Mountain.

 We spontaneously decided to hike along Devil’s Backbone in Ft.Collins since it was such a nice day.
 Except when we got there the trailhead was closed for construction.
 The nice police officer patrolling the area felt bad for us and suggested we check out Round Mountain near Estes Park instead.
 So we set off to find it!

 Our spontaneous adventure was delayed when Google Maps took us to a dead end on Idlewild Lane.
-Luckily, a couple took it upon themselves to flag us down to give us directions.
-Apparently people get lost looking for Round Mountain quite often… silly Google.
+Luckily, a friendly couple took it upon themselves to flag us down to give us directions.
+Apparently, people get lost looking for Round Mountain in Roosevelt National Forest quite often… silly Google.

-After finally arriving at our destination, we checked out the helpful hand-drawn map.
+After finally arriving at Round Mountain in Roosevelt National Forest, we checked out the helpful hand-drawn map.
 We decided to take the shorter “Foothills Nature Trail.”
-The 2-mile round trip out-and-back trail led to a stone shelter overlooking Big Thompson Canyon.
-The longer “Summit Adventure Trail” leads to the summit of Sheep Mountain if you are up for a more moderate hike.
+The 2-mile round trip out-and-back trail led to a stone shelter overlooking Big Thompson Canyon and a beautiful overlook of the Roosevelt National Forest.

 This trail isn’t anything amazing when compared to nearby RMNP trails, but it is a nice hike if you are looking for something new near Ft.
 Collins or Estes Park.
 And it also seemed to be popular with the pups, probably since you can’t bring them into the nearby Rocky Mountain National Park.

 I’m always happy to try a new trail, and luckily our obsession with just winging it usually leads us to new, unexpected places like this.
 But next time, we will probably at least check if our trail is open before heading out!

 Read more Colorado hiking ideas and adventure tips.